Our Essential Services

 As a foreigner, the conditions under which you can be self-employed in New Zealand will depend on your specific visa conditions.
 Read our Visas and Work Permits section of this guide for more information.

 In general, if you hold a work visa that allows you to be self-employed in the country, you are entitled to run a business or work as a freelancer.
-Alternatively, you may wish to start a company in New Zealand.
+Alternatively, you may wish to start a company.
 There are three common types of companies you may choose from: limited liability companies, or Ltd; co-operative companies, commonly known as co-ops, or the rarer unlimited companies.

 You can check other business structures for your business in New Zealand, for more details on trusts, incorporated societies, credit unions, and many others.